cmsqrt/Bashmark/README.md

 # About Bashmark

-Ever forgot this one command?
-How did I do this rename in bash?
-What was the option to grep with... right!
-That's what Bashmark is for!
+Did you ever forget this one command?
+How was a mass-rename done in bash?
+What was the option to grep with... right, we all forget things!
+The good news: Bashmark was built to help you!

 It is an easy to use command line tool and will help you to bookmark shell commands and retrieve them later using fuzzy search.